 Effective collaboration between departments or business units

-A shared purpose for managing risk and protecting your organization’s reputation
+A shared purpose for managing risk and protecting your organisation’s reputation

 Creation of an enterprise-wide policy and education program

-In today’s complex landscape, effective risk management is crucial for organizations to thrive.
-A risk-aware organization recognizes that effective risk management requires a collective effort beyond individual departments or functions.
-By fostering cross-functional collaboration through open channels, dedicated teams, risk literacy, and accurate measurements, organizations can amplify their ability to identify risks early on and proactively manage them.
+In today’s complex landscape, effective risk management is crucial for organisations to thrive.
+A risk-aware organisation recognises that effective risk management requires a collective effort beyond individual departments or functions.
+By fostering cross-functional collaboration through open channels, dedicated teams, risk literacy, and accurate measurements, organisations can amplify their ability to identify risks early on and proactively manage them.

-Risk management and organizational resilience continue to be popular for large-scale discussion, and executives are more interested than ever in bringing both into action.
-Find more expert recommendations and global insights by exploring our risk and resilience resource center.
+Risk management and organisational resilience continue to be popular for large-scale discussion, and executives are more interested than ever in bringing both into action.
+Find more expert recommendations and global insights by exploring our risk and resilience resource centre.